thetechcatalyst/CE9-projects/README.md

 The first version of the banking assistant actually had a windows that opened options the end use would select.
 This was problematic because it created a 2 click work flow.
 In this version I added multiple buttons directly to the Home Screen that can be pressed directly and the call dialed.

+### Calculator
+This is a calculator for use on screen on the DX80.
+At this time the app is not yet working.